Pain Makes You Beautiful: Production

 Pain Makes You Beautiful saw a significant lineup change for the band, with the departure of keyboardist Peggy Hambright and bassist Timothy Stutz and the arrival of bassist Paul Noe and drummer Dave Kenkins.
 Recorded live in the studio, the album was produced by Kevin Moloney, who helped the band to shorten and rearrange their songs.
+The recording studio, Long View Farm Studios, was a country barn, built above horse stables.
 Many of the songs' lyrics were inspired by the lives of frontman Jeff Heiskell and his friends.

+In 2023, Heiskell stated that he loved Moloney's production on the album, which introduced more "organic sounds", and added that he felt the band's earlier records had been overproduced by comparison.

 Critical reception

 Trouser Press stated that "the musicianship is at a consistently high caliber, and the songwriting is tremendously diverse."
 The Chicago Tribune concluded that "Heiskell, a dominant vocal presence live, is still too mannered on record; he's like a drawling male Annie Lennox, with every intonation sounding studied and self-conscious."
 The Republican wrote: "Flying in the face of grunge trends, they pack a rippling batch of melodies into crisp pop tracks like the exhilarating 'Ugly on the Outside'."
 The Washington Post determined that "the Judybats slip loose of their New South neo-folk-rock mold, though not singer/lyricist Jeff Heiskell's sometimes annoying conceits."
 The Associated Press deemed the album "lightweight pop ... overloaded with ponderous pretensions."

-In a retrospective review, Mason Stewart of AllMusic thought the album traded the band's "folky eccentricities" for "a more identifiably alternative rock groove that's considerably less unique", and that Moloney "steers things a little too far to adult album alternative territory at times".
+In a retrospective review, Stewart Mason of AllMusic thought the album traded the band's "folky eccentricities" for "a more identifiably alternative rock groove that's considerably less unique", and that Moloney "steers things a little too far to adult album alternative territory at times".